 These features work best when parts being cleaned receive the full benefit of ultrasonic cavitation.
 For suggestions on improving cavitation efficiency check our post covering parts positioning.

 Rinsing and Drying Metal Parts

 Parts rinsing is required if cleaning solution residues are not acceptable.
 Several rinsing systems are available for residue removal.
 The simplest is a spray rinse using city water.
 This too may leave unacceptable residues, in which case RO, DI, or distilled water can be used.
 More elaborate systems have one or more rinse tanks adjacent to the ultrasonic cleaning tank.
-Consider The Elma X-tra Flex-2 line that has a shower rinse and an oscillating ultrasonic rinse tank to remove residues from complex shapes including crevices and blind holes.
+They have a shower rinse and an oscillating ultrasonic rinse tank to remove residues from complex shapes including crevices and blind holes.

 If rusting is a concern a rust inhibitor such as elma-KS can be added to the rinsing bath.

 When parts emerge from heated cleaning or rinsing baths they may be warm enough to flash dry.
 Complex parts that hold water require systems that can range from simple hand-held hot air driers to electrically powered top- and front-loading industrial dryers.

 The ultrasonic cleaning professionals at Tovatech are ready to help you specify an ultrasonic cleaning system, cleaning solution concentrates and cleaning procedures to meet your requirements for delivering machined and fabricated components of the highest quality.